wangfeiping/flares/README.md

 **Flares** is a blockchain application built using Cosmos SDK and Tendermint and generated with [Starport](https://github.com/tendermint/starport).

-- Flares was designed to apply to scenes that are willing to accept more value consensus-based tokens, payment, auctions, games, DIFY, etc.
+- Flares was designed to apply to scenes that are willing to accept more value consensus-based tokens, payment, auctions, games, DeFi, etc.
 - It is not intended to increase the use of just one token, but to discover the value of all crypto assets.
 - It's an IBC network.